|

 of singing solos!

-favourite, or at least a favourite style?
+have a favourite, or at least a favourite style?

 I usually say that my favourite music is that which I'm rehearsing